pydantic/logfire/docs/integrations/pydantic.md

 ### Record

-The `record` is used to configure what to record.
+The [`record`][logfire.integrations.pydantic_plugin.LogfireSettings.record] is used to configure what to record.
 It can be one of the following values:

   * `off`: Disable instrumentation.
 This is default value.
   * `all`: Send traces and metrics for all events.